onejun992/onejun992.github.io/publications.md

       </div>

       <div class="pub-title">
-  A Study on Relationship between the Chinese Video Platform Bilibili and ACG / Subculture.
+  A Study on the Relationship between the Chinese Video Platform Bilibili and ACG / Subculture.
 </div>

 <div class="pub-venue">